-Your orientation can shift and feel different over time, so it’s totally possible to fluctuate between being graysexual and being demisexual.
+Your orientation can shift and feel different over time, so it’s possible to fluctuate between graysexual and demisexual identities.

 Yes.
 Again, sexuality and orientation are fluid.
 You might find your capacity for sexual attraction shifts over time.

 Asexual and graysexual people can experience other forms of attraction.
-This includes:
+These include: